steel-load-balancer/slb/README.md

 `curl -X POST http://<host>:10001/loadbalancer -H 'Content-Type: application/json' -d '{"name":"test loadbalancer", "port": 6443}'`

-We can view this new loadbalancer through the API or on the cli where `vippy` is running!
+We can view this new loadbalancer through the API or on the cli where `slb` is running!

 ```
 curl -s http://<host>:10001/loadbalancers | jq